jaredwooten/HealthcareSurvey/README.md

 - Demonstrate technical expertise
 - Use tests to drive new behavior
 - Keep existing tests passing
-- Code uses clean architecture and patterns
+- Use clean code and design patterns

 ## Part 1: Fix the Failing Test